privacy-scaling-explorations/core-program/MODULE_1.md

 Let’s get started!

+## Tips to Learn Zero Knowledge

+One really useful mental model to learn zero knowledge is to blackbox the concepts so that you don't get intimidated by the complexity of the topic.
+This doesn't mean you ignore the details, but rather, you focus on understanding the high-level concepts first and then dive into the details.

 ## A Primer for Zero Knowledge Proofs

 Before we delve into the core content of the module, consider acquainting yourself with some high-level concepts of Zero-Knowledge Proofs.
 The following introductory articles will help you build a robust foundational understanding: